Caroline is the Skelton-Clark Postdoctoral Fellow in Canadian Affairs at Queen’s University.

 Journal Articles

 Caroline Dunton, Marion Laurence, and Gino Vlavonou.
 “Pragmatic Peacekeeping in a Multipolar Era: Liberal Norms, Practices and the Future of UN Peace Operations”.
-Journal of Intervention and Statebuilding.
-July 2023.
+Journal of Intervention and Statebuilding 17, no. 3 (May 2023): 215-234.

 Michael Murphy, Andrew Heffernan, Caroline Dunton, and Amelia Arsenault.
 “The Disciplinary Scholarship of Teaching and Learning in Political Science and International Relations: Methods, Topics, and Impact”.
-International Politics.
-Online First: January 2023.
+International Politics 60, no. 5 (January 2023): 1030-1048.

 Caroline Dunton and Jack Hasler.
 “Opening the Black Box of International Aid: Understanding Delivery Actors and Democratization.”
 International Politics 58, no. 5 (October 2021): 792-815.